Zanj: Contemporary descriptions

-Arab descriptions of the Zanj peoples have been inconsistent.
-A negative view is exemplified in the following passage from Kitab al-Bad' wah-tarikh, by the medieval Arab writer al-Muqaddasī:
+We know from Kwale-ware sites that starting in the Iron Age Bantu-speaking people were spreading into the area south of Ethiopia and Somalia and these people were referred to as Zanj and were being exported as slaves all along the Indian Ocean.
+Chinese sources from the 9th century make a clear distinction between "Somali (Barbar) pastoralists of Po-Pa-Li" and "savage blacks of Ma-Lin," which is probably to be identified with Malindi in Kenya.
+A description of the Zanj is found in the following passage from Kitab al-Bad' wah-tarikh, by the medieval Arab writer al-Muqaddasī:

 As for the Zanj, they are people of black color, flat noses, kinky hair, and little understanding or intelligence.

+In 1331, the Arabic-speaking Berber scholar and explorer Ibn Battuta visited the Kilwa Sultanate in the Zanj.
+Ibn Battuta recorded his visit to the city around 1331, and commented favorably on the generosity, humility, and religion of its ruler, Sultan al-Hasan ibn Sulaiman.
+Ibn Battuta also describes how the sultan would go into the interior and raid the people taking slaves and other forms of wealth.
+He was also particularly impressed by the planning of the city and believed that it was the reason for Kilwa's success along the coast.
+From this period, the construction of the Palace of Husuni Kubwa and a significant extension to the Great Mosque of Kilwa, which was made of coral stones, the largest mosque of its kind.
+Kilwa was an important and wealthy city for the trade of gold and ivory.
+Because of trade, some of the people who lived in Kilwa had a higher standard of living, but many others were poor.
+The wealthy enjoyed indoor plumbing in their stone homes and the poor lived in mud huts with thatched roofs.

-In 1331, the Arabic-speaking Berber explorer Ibn Battuta visited the Kilwa Sultanate in the Zanj, which was ruled by Sultan Hasan bin Sulayman's Yemeni dynasty.
-Battuta described the kingdom's Arab ruler as often making slave and booty raids on the local Zanj inhabitants, the latter of whom Battuta characterized as "jet-black in color, and with tattoo marks on their faces."
+Ibn Battuta characterized the enslaved Zanj people as "jet-black in color, and with scarification on their faces."

 Kilwa is one of the most beautiful and well-constructed towns in the world.
 The whole of it is elegantly built.
 The roofs are built with mangrove pole.
 There is very much rain.
 The people are engaged in a holy war, for their country lies beside the pagan Zanj.
 Their chief qualities are devotion and piety: they follow the Shafi'i sect.
 When I arrived, the Sultan was Abu al-Muzaffar Hasan surnamed Abu al-Mawahib [loosely translated, "The Giver of Gifts"] ... on account of his numerous charitable gifts.
 He frequently makes raids into the Zanj country [neighboring mainland], attacks them and carries off booty, of which he reserves a fifth, using it in the manner prescribed by the Koran [Qur'an].